 Career goals, defined

-"After I graduate, I want to pursue a doctorate in economics.
+"After I graduate, I want to pursue a doctorate.
 I see that with my background, I can do social activism -- which really interests me."

 Matt McAnear '13, economics and mathematics